 Collaborators: Maxim Kireev and his colleagues from the N.P.
 Bekhtereva Institute of the Human Brain, Russian Academy of Sciences.

-• Slioussar, N., Korotkov, A., Cherednichenko, D., Chernigovskaya, T., & Kireev, M. (2023).
+Slioussar, N., Korotkov, A., Cherednichenko, D., Chernigovskaya, T., & Kireev, M. (2024).
 Exploring the nature of morphological regularity: an fMRI study on Russian.
-Language, Cognition and Neuroscience, online first.
+Language, Cognition and Neuroscience, 39, 24-39.
+Online first in 2023.
 Doi: 10.1080/23273798.2023.2237138.
 Download.

-• Kireev, M.V., Slioussar, N.A., Korotkov, A.D., Kotomin, I.A., Masharipov, R.S., Chernigovskaya, T.V., & Medvedev, S.V.
+Kireev, M.V., Slioussar, N.A., Korotkov, A.D., Kotomin, I.A., Masharipov, R.S., Chernigovskaya, T.V., & Medvedev, S.V.
 (2020).
 Reorganization of functional interactions in the frontotemporal system of the human brain during production of Russian verbs.
 Neuroscience and Behavioral Physiology, 50, 349-357.
 Doi: 10.1007/s11055-020-00907-0.
 Download.

-• Kireev, M.V., Slioussar, N., Chernigovskaya, T.V., Korotkov, A.D., & Medvedev, S.V.
+Kireev, M.V., Slioussar, N., Chernigovskaya, T.V., Korotkov, A.D., & Medvedev, S.V.
 (2015).
 Changes in functional connectivity within the fronto-temporal brain network induced by regular and irregular Russian verb production.
 Frontiers in Human Neuroscience, 9, 36.
 Download.

-• Slioussar, N., Kireev, M.V., Chernigovskaya, T.V., Kataeva, G.V., Korotkov, A.D., & Medvedev, S.V.
+Slioussar, N., Kireev, M.V., Chernigovskaya, T.V., Kataeva, G.V., Korotkov, A.D., & Medvedev, S.V.
 (2014).
 An ER-fMRI study of Russian inflectional morphology.
 Brain and Language, 130, 33-41.
 Download.

+On case.
 It has been extensively studied how Russian children acquire the case system, but we know much less about mastering this crucial piece of Russian grammar when learning Russian as a foreign, or second, language (L2).
 Firstly, using written texts elicited from Catalan students with different proficiency levels, we established the order in which cases are acquired (nominative, locative, accusative, genitive, instrumental, dative), as well as certain characteristics of their acquisition trajectories.
 We argue that the order of acquisition is determined by two groups of factors: how essential a given case is for successful language use and how complex it is, both semantically and morphologically.
 The latter is irrelevant for the L1 acquisition.
 Many other important differences between the first and second language acquisition were identified.
 We show that the maturation of the case system can be observed both in the number of correct case forms participants produced and in error rates — this is important because many L2 studies tend to focus on errors ignoring the correct forms.

 Secondly, we conducted experiments targeting different aspects of L2 case processing.
 Native speakers of Catalan, Spanish and English with different levels of L2 Russian took part in them.
 As a result, we could contribute to the main debate in the field of L2 processing: how and why it is different from L1 processing and which mechanisms they share.